fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/petalinux.rst

   ifconfig eth0 192.168.1.10 up

 In earlier releases, it was only necessary to run the last command to bring up a port.
 This issue does not affect the Zynq Ultrascale+ based designs.
+This issue does not affect the stand-alone echo server operation.
 We have not yet determined the cause of this issue but if you have any information, please let us know.